hpl002/Masters_Public/readme.md

  - from [Process mining techniques and applications – A systematic mapping study](./resources/literature/1-s2.0-S0957417419303161-main.pdf)

-An approach to acquire, exchange, and analyze event logs was pro-posed, and this standard is called Extensible Event Stream (XES)
+An approach to acquire, exchange, and analyze event logs was proposed, and this standard is called Extensible Event Stream (XES)
 ( Xes, 2016 ).

 #### Simulation tools